searchisko/elasticsearch-river-jira/README.md

     | comments         | field.comment         | Array of comments (comment indexing in `embedded` mode is used by default)     |
     -----------------------------------------------------------------------------------------------------------------------------

-JIRA River uses following structure to store comments in search index by default:
+JIRA River uses following structure to store comment informations in search index by default.
+Issue key is used as document [id](http://www.elasticsearch.org/guide/appendix/glossary.html#id) in search index in `child` or `standalone` mode.

     -----------------------------------------------------------------------------------------------------------------------------
     | **index field**  | **JIRA comment JSON field** | **indexed field value notes**                                            |